Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Empirical Performance and Comparisons

-While Figure \ref{fig:wealth} offers a bird's-eye view of the performance comparison of various allocation methods, a more detailed evaluation, using the criteria outlined in E-Companion \ref{metric}, is necessary for a comprehensive understanding.
-Table \ref{tab:2000 to 2020} reports the results in terms of those criteria, all averaged over 100 independent experiments, each with 10 randomly selected S\&P 500 constituents (except for the S\&P 500 index), for the period from 2000 to 2020.
-Each column presents one metric and the best-performing one is bolded.
-The numbers in the round bracket stand for the standard deviation across 100 experiments.
+\paragraph{\textbf{Performance summary}} While Figure \ref{fig:wealth} provides an aggregate view of the performance of different allocation methods, a more detailed evaluation using the criteria defined in E-Companion~\ref{metric} is needed for a comprehensive comparison.
+Table~\ref{tab:2000 to 2020} reports the results for these metrics, averaged over 100 independent experiments, each with 10 randomly selected S\&P~500 constituents (except for the S\&P~500 index), during the period from 2000 to 2020.
+Each column corresponds to one performance metric, with the best-performing method highlighted in bold.
+Numbers in parentheses report the standard errors across the 100 experiments.

-First of all, the CTRL strategy attains the highest average annualized returns, yielding the closest return to the target return of 15\%.
-Moreover, in terms of the risk-adjusted returns -- the Sharpe ratio -- CTRL beats all the other strategies.
-While the Sharpe ratio aligns with the MV formulation, the Sortino and Calmar ratios are other commonly used metric for risk-adjusted returns.
-Due to their complex definitions, it is hard to theoretically incorporate them as optimization objectives.
-Our numerical results nonetheless show that the performances of a suitably learned MV portfolio in terms of these ratios are also competitive and superior.
+First, the CTRL strategy attains the highest average annualized return, achieving the closest return to the 15\% target.
+Moreover, in terms of risk-adjusted performance, CTRL delivers the highest Sharpe ratio among all strategies, and the outperformance is statistically significant (E-Companion~\ref{appendix:paired test}, Table~\ref{tab:wilcoxon_sharpe_pvals}).
+To complement the mean and standard-error summaries, E-Companion~\ref{subsec:box-sharpe} further reports box plots of the Sharpe ratios across the 100 experiments, providing a clearer view of the cross-instance distribution.
+While the Sharpe ratio is directly aligned with the MV formulation, the Sortino and Calmar ratios are also widely used measures of risk-adjusted performance.
+CTRL achieves the highest values under these metrics as well.
+Overall, the results indicate that CTRL performs consistently strongly under different risk-adjusted criteria.

-Second, in terms of MDD which is not an explicit constraint on any methods, CTRL is somewhere in the middle, indicating its portfolios go down in a downturn market.
-However, consistent with the observation from Figure \ref{fig:wealth}, CTRL has a decisive and significant shorter recovery time (RT) than any other method, and shorter than half of that of the market (409 days versus 869 days).
+Second, in terms of MDD, which is not an explicit constraint on any methods, CTRL is somewhere in the middle, indicating its portfolios go down in a downturn market.
+However, consistent with the observation from Figure~\ref{fig:wealth}, CTRL has a decisively and significantly shorter recovery time (RT) than any other method, which is about half of that of the market (521 days versus 1021 days).
+Also, the combination of a relatively moderate drawdown and a higher annualized return contributes to its strong Calmar ratio.